Spurious Correlation-Aware Embedding Regularization for Worst-Group Robustness: Methodology

+To ensure proper interpretation based on theoretical insights, we normalize these direction vectors using the $\Sigma$-norm, defined as $\|v\|_\Sigma = \sqrt{v^\top \Sigma v}$ for $v \in \mathbb{R}^p$, where $\Sigma \in \mathbb{R}^{p \times p}$ denotes the empirical covariance matrix of the embedding vectors.
+This normalization accounts for the geometric structure of the embedding space, producing scalar quantities \textbf{Spurious Magnitude} $\|\Delta_{\text{spur}}\|_\Sigma$ and \textbf{Core Magnitude} $\|\Delta_{\text{core}}\|_\Sigma$ for use in regularization.
 We also derive regularization terms by analyzing how classifier weights align with the Spurious and Core Directions.
 The key idea is that overreliance on Spurious Directions leads to poor generalization on minority groups, while alignment with Core Directions supports robust performance.
 Let $\beta^* = [\beta^*_1, \dots, \beta^*_j, \dots, \beta^*_m] \in \mathbb{R}^{p \times m}$ denote the current weight matrix of the classifier $f_\beta$, where each column $\beta^*_j \in \mathbb{R}^p$ corresponds to the weight vector for class $j$.
 During training, we use the current classifier weights to compute the alignment measures.
-To quantify the alignment between classifier weights and directional signals, we compute the average class-wise correlation with each direction, using the $\Sigma$-norm .
+To quantify the alignment between classifier weights and directional signals, we compute the average class-wise correlation with each direction using the $\Sigma$-norm.
 We refer to these measures as \textbf{Weight-Spurious Alignment} and \textbf{Weight-Core Alignment}

-These correlation terms measure how strongly the classifier’s decision boundaries align with spurious or core feature directions, forming the basis of our embedding-level regularization.
+These correlation terms measure how closely the classifier's decision boundaries align with spurious or core feature directions, providing the basis for our embedding-level regularization.